Privacy policy

 Regardless of the circumstances, the foundation does not rent, sell, or trade individuals’ personal information.

+6.5.
 Retention

 Personal information, references, criminal checks, and other such personal information are stored in databases.
-A retention and disposal schedule specifies the length of time a record or file can be retained before being destroyed and identifies those that must be retained permanently.
+A retention and disposal schedule specify the length of time a record or file can be retained before being destroyed and identifies those that must be retained permanently.
 The organization retains personal and financial information for as long as necessary, and in accordance with relevant federal and provincial government regulations.

+6.6.
 Security Measures

 Personal information is protected using security measures appropriate to its sensitivity.

-The foundation puts in place and ensures adequate protection measures so that access to personal information in the files of volunteer, patients and other people connected to the foundation is limited to the following people:
+The foundation puts in place and ensures adequate protection measures so that access to personal information in the files of volunteers, patients and other people connected to the foundation is limited to the following people:

 - Individuals authorized by the foundation, who need it as part of their duties;